ansys/pymapdl/doc/source/examples/devportal.rst

       :text-align: center
       :class-title: pyansys-card-title

-      This article demonstrates graphical user interface (GUI) application possibilities in calculating pre-tensioned bolted connections using...
+      Illustrating PyMAPDL's GUI possibilities for pre-tensioned bolted connections, adhering to industry standards, and data extraction to Excel for analysis.